aelfrith92/rockPaperScissorsLizardSpock/README.md

 ### Acknowledgements

 I'd like to thank my mentor Daisy McGirr for his guidance throughout my project.<br>
+Needless to mention, I would like to also thank my partner Valentina for her constant support throughout this adventure.

 ## Comments
 ## **Git commits are showing up as two contributors, one as Alfredo Morieri (gitHub username: aelfrith92) and one verified as FredM2 (my replit username).
 This was caused by pushing without setting a signature for commits from replit.
 All commits were pushed by Alfredo Morieri.**